The People’s Politics

-Mara Liasson is the national political correspondent for NPR, and a regular panelist on Special Report with Bret Baier on Fox News Channel.
-Her reports can be heard regularly on NPR's award-winning All Things Considered and Morning Edition.
-Ms. Liasson provides extensive coverage of politics and policy from Washington, DC -- focusing on the White House and Congress -- and also reports on political trends beyond the Beltway.
+Mara Liasson is a national political correspondent for NPR.
+Her reports can be heard regularly on NPR's award-winning newsmagazine programs Morning Edition and All Things Considered.
+Liasson provides extensive coverage of politics and policy from Washington, DC — focusing on the White House and Congress — and also reports on political trends beyond the Beltway.

-Each election year, Ms. Liasson provides key coverage of the candidates and issues in both presidential and congressional races.
-During her tenure she has covered 7 presidential elections.
-Prior to her current assignment, Ms. Liasson was NPR's White House correspondent for all eight years of the Clinton administration.
-She has won the White House Correspondents Association's Merriman Smith Award for daily news coverage in 1994, 1995, and again in 1997.
-From 1989-1992 Ms. Liasson was NPR's congressional correspondent.
+Each election year, Liasson provides key coverage of the candidates and issues in both presidential and congressional races.
+During her tenure she has covered seven presidential elections — in 1992, 1996, 2000, 2004, 2008, 2012 and 2016.
+Prior to her current assignment, Liasson was NPR's White House correspondent for all eight years of the Clinton administration.
+She has won the White House Correspondents' Association's Merriman Smith Award for daily news coverage in 1994, 1995, and again in 1997.
+From 1989-1992 Liasson was NPR's congressional correspondent.

-Prior to joining NPR, Ms. Liasson was a freelance radio and television reporter in San Francisco.
-She was also managing editor and anchor of California Edition, a California Public Radio nightly news program, and a print journalist for The Vineyard Gazette in Martha's Vineyard, Mass.
-She graduated from Brown University with a degree in American History.
+Prior to joining NPR, Liasson was a freelance radio and television reporter in San Francisco.
+She was also managing editor and anchor of California Edition, a California Public Radio nightly news program, and a print journalist for The Vineyard Gazette in Martha's Vineyard, Massachusetts.

 Liasson is a graduate of Brown University where she earned a bachelor's degree in American history.